Optym: Expansion

 Optym's Armenia office opened in 2007 in the capital city of Yerevan with the goal of conducting research and development of innovative IT techniques.
 This allowed Optym to package optimization and simulation engines into desktop, web and map-based applications.
-The Armenia office currently has about 50 developers who specialise in the latest databases, applications and UI development technologies.
+The Armenia office currently has about 50 developers who specialize in databases, applications and UI development technologies.

 Optym started its development center in Bangalore, India, in 2013 with intentions to benefit from a large talent pool of computer engineers in optimization, machine learning, data analytics, data warehousing and software architecture.
 This location gave Optym a regional base to accommodate its growing list of global customers.

 In 2014, Optym's office in Perth, Australia, opened to serve local mining clients, including BHP.

 In 2017, Optym expanded its headquarters facility in Gainesville, Florida, by an additional 10,000 square feet to accommodate a growing workforce and expanding slate of projects.
 Due to rapid growth, Optym doubled its Gainesville team from approximately 60 employees in 2014 to 120 employees in 2017.

+In 2020, Optym moved its corporate headquarters to Dallas, Texas, but still maintains an active presence in Florida.